carnegierobotics/multisense_viewer/Assets/Tools/how_to_release.md

 1. Remember to set Production/Debug macro in /include/Viewer/Core/Definitions.h
 2. Change version number in top of CMakeLists file
 3. Create new version main branch.
 Example = v1.2.0/main
+4. (Optional) Update release description in workflow.yml or remember to do that before releasing draft
-4. Add features to this new version in separate branches if required, such as v1.2.0/feature/record_imu.
+5. Add features to this new version in separate branches if required, such as v1.2.0/feature/record_imu.
 Otherwise just make changes to v1.2.0/main
-5. Once finished merge v1.2.0/main to master by completing the steps below
+6. Once finished merge v1.2.0/main to master by completing the steps below

 ## Create new release
 1. Bump version number in CMakeLists.txt line (10-ish) using format: v*.*-*